C9orf72: Clinical significance

 C9ORF72 is specifically linked to familial ALS, which affects about 10% of ALS patients.
 Traditionally, familial and sporadic cases of ALS have been clinically indistinguishable, which has made diagnosis difficult.
 The identification of this gene will therefore help in the future diagnosis of familial ALS.

 Slow diagnosis is also common for FTD, which can often take up to a year with many patients initially misdiagnosed with another condition.
 Testing for a specific gene that is known to cause the diseases would help with faster diagnoses.
 Possibly most importantly, the identification of this hexanucleotide repeat expansion is an extremely promising avenue for possible future therapies of both familial FTD and familial ALS, once the mechanism and function of the C9ORF72 protein is better comprehended.
-Furthermore, present research is being done to see if there is a correlation between C9ORF72 and other neurological diseases, such as motor neuron disease and Huntington's disease.
+Furthermore, present research is being done to see if there is a correlation between C9ORF72 and other neurological diseases, including Huntington's disease.